accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Locate the editing functions in the tool (for example, a text editor, but it could also be a media library or any other interface that lets you enter text or define properties).
 1. Check that it is possible to define the accessibility information needed to make the content RAWeb-compliant.
-For example :
+For example
 	 - defining the text alternative for an image from the text editor or a media library;
-	 - define a link title ;
+	 - define a link title;
 	 - etc.
 1. If this is the case, the criterion is validated.